-This page describes how to set up a new Google Cloud SQL instance using Google Cloud Tools for PowerShell.
-Read the Google Cloud PowerShell cmdlet reference to learn more about Google Cloud cmdlets.
+This page describes how to set up a new Cloud SQL instance using Cloud Tools for PowerShell.
+Read the Cloud Tools for PowerShell cmdlet reference to learn more about the cmdlets.

 For most cmdlets you can specify a project ID, but if you omit it, PowerShell defaults to whatever is specified in the active Cloud SDK configuration.